chriswallace/ipfs-reverse-proxy/README.md

 # IPFS Reverse Proxy for Pinata

-A secure reverse proxy media server for Pinata IPFS gateway that can be deployed as a microservice on Vercel.
+A secure reverse proxy media server for Pinata IPFS gateway that can be deployed as a microservice on Vercel. **Now with domain-based access control for public image serving.**

 ## Features

-- 🔐 **Secure Authentication**: Uses API keys to restrict access to your app only
+- 🔐 **Domain-Based Security**: Restricts access to specific domains (wallacemuseum.com + localhost)
+- 🖼️ **Public Image Serving**: Serve images to the world through your custom domain
 - 🚀 **Vercel Ready**: Optimized for serverless deployment on Vercel
 - 🎯 **Pinata Integration**: Seamlessly proxies requests to Pinata IPFS gateway
 - 📱 **CORS Enabled**: Properly configured for web applications
 - 🎬 **Media Optimized**: Optimized caching headers for images, videos, and audio
 - 🔍 **Health Monitoring**: Built-in health check endpoint
 - ⚡ **Fast**: Streams content directly without buffering
+- 🌐 **Custom Domain Support**: Works with custom domains like `ipfs.wallacemuseum.com`
+- 🌍 **No API Keys Required**: Public access for legitimate browser requests

 ## Quick Start